 “I found out who my friends are.
 And who they weren’t,” she recalls.
 “Some people shut down and turned away.
 I know cancer scares a lot of people.
 You don’t know what to say.
 I don’t myself.
 But people who were just there made a huge difference.
 The smallest kindnesses mean something.”

 Her first round of complications meant a nine-week stay in the hospital – and created a moment she’ll never forget.
 “One of the nurses who had been caring for me told me she was putting me at the end of her rounds so she could wash my hair.
 You’d have thought it was Christmas morning.”

 As she’s faced these challenges, she’s shared her victories – and struggles – with Cancer Hope Network patients facing similar diagnoses or considering similar treatments.
 She’s also connected with CHN Support Volunteers of her own, finding comfort and solidarity.

 “You feel like you’re the only person going through what you’re going through.
 You feel like your family is done hearing about it.
 Your doctors are an appointment away.
 Knowing someone is going through, in pretty close detail, what you’re going through is very helpful.”

 “When I call a match, I’m hoping that I’m helping them.
 Often, when I get off the phone, I feel like they’ve lifted my spirits.”

 Hope has many faces.
-Want to be matched with Ellen – or another Support Volunteer who has been where you are?
+Want to be matched with a Support Volunteer who has been where you are?
 Click HERE or call 877-HOPENET (877-467-3638) today.